hangwl/DataScience/README.md

 # Time Series Analysis

 In applied time series analysis, we are concerned with the dynamic consequences of events over time.
+We rely on the Box-Jenkins approach to generate time series forecasts.

 OLS can also be used to estimate time series data under similar assumptions:
 1. Linearity in Parameters